Waterfall-shaped rosewood bookcase with mahogany drawer - antique

 Description

-William IV Mahogany and simulated waterfall shelf made from rosewood with a mahogany drawer at the base and turned legs ending with original brass casters.
+William IV Mahogany and a simulated waterfall shelf made from rosewood with a mahogany drawer at the base and turned legs ending with original brass casters.
 The shelf retains its original finish and is ready to be placed in a home.
 Year 1835

 Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+This is a nod to history, creation, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its characteristic features.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon's reign, characterized by strong influences from Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, strong bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

 Attributes / Details